DecoraterBot-devs/DecoraterBot/README.md

 # Windows

-> with ``DecoraterBot.bat`` that uses the 32-bit version of the Embedded Python 3.5 interpreter.
+> with ``DecoraterBot.bat`` that uses the 32-bit version of the system installed Python 3.5+ interpreter on windows.

-(Will use 3.6 when it is released as a replacement so stay tuned)(Voice Compatibility is #1).
-> with ``DecoraterBot64.bat`` that uses the 64-bit version of the Embedded Python 3.5 interpreter.
+> with ``DecoraterBot64.bat`` that uses the 64-bit version of the system installed Python 3.5+ interpreter on windows.

 (Will be replaced with 3.6 when released too.)